 Address: Kaminarimon ２−１１−９, Taito-ku, Tokyo 111-0034, Japan

 Phone: +81 3-3841-1340

-Radiant white, almost transparent and resilient sarashina-soba noodles – Nunoya Tahee who was originally a textile merchant of Sinshu opened a sarashina-soba restaurant by advise of seigneur Hoshina Hyobu Syosuke.
+Radiant white, almost transparent and resilient sarashina-soba noodles – Nunoya Tahee, who was originally a textile merchant of Sinshu opened a sarashina-soba restaurant by an advice of seigneur Hoshina Hyobu Syosuke.
 Its name sarashina came from the place and the name of seigneur’s family.
-At the time of 4th-generation heir, its soba became shogun purveyor, hence it was called Gozen-soba (soba noodles at Shogun’s table).
+At the time of 4th-generation heirs, its soba became shogun purveyor, hence it was called Gozen-soba (soba noodles at Shogun’s table).

 Why are they transparent?
 Because it’s made of Ichiban-ko (the first powder) which uses only the center part of soba fruit which color is white.

 Sarashina Horii So-honke – 更科堀井 総本家

 Horii Ryozo who used to work at the “Nagasaka Sarashina Nunoya Tahee”, which is the original sarashina-soba restaurant, became independent and opened his restaurant.
 You can taste clean and subtly sweet soba.
 Variety of vegetables, which is in season at the time used in soba, which is pretty popular among soba lovers.